MervCodes

 ollama_data:

 Drop the deploy.resources block if you don't have an NVIDIA GPU.
-Start it with docker compose up -d and the API is available at the same localhost:11434 endpoint.
+Same API endpoint at localhost:11434.

-If you're already using AI code assistants, many of them support local model backends.
-This is particularly useful when you want AI assistance but can't send code to external APIs — common in enterprise environments or when working on client projects through agencies like Adaptels.
+Many AI code assistants now support local model backends.
+This is great when you want AI assistance but can't send code to external APIs — common in enterprise environments or when working with client projects.

-Ollama's Modelfile lets you create custom model configurations — think of it as a Dockerfile for LLMs.
-This is useful for locking in system prompts, adjusting parameters, or building task-specific models.
+Ollama's Modelfile lets you create custom configurations — like a Dockerfile for LLMs.
+Lock in system prompts, tweak parameters, build task-specific models.

 FROM qwen2.5-coder:7b